-The self-preserving properties of round nonbuoyant turbulent starting jets, puffs, and interrupted jets were investigated both experimentally and theoretically for flows in still and unstratified environments.
-The experiments involved dye-containing fresh water sources injected into still fresh water within a large windowed tank.
-Time-resolved video images of the flows were obtained using a CCD camera.
-Experimental conditions were as follows: jet exit diameters of 3.2 and 6.4 mm, jet exit Reynolds numbers of 3000–12,000, jet passage lengths in excess of 50 injector passage diameters, volume of injected fluid for puffs and interrupted jets up to 191 source diameters, and streamwise penetration lengths up to 140 source diameters.
-Near-source behavior varied significantly with source properties but the flows generally became turbulent within 5 source diameters from the source and self-preserving behavior was generally observed at distances greater than 20–30 source diameters from the source.
-Within the self-preserving region, both the normalized streamwise penetration distance and the normalized maximum flow radius varied as functions of time in agreement with estimates for self-preserving turbulent flows to the following powers: 1/2 for starting nonbuoyant jets and 1/4 for nonbuoyant puffs and interrupted jets.
-Effects of injected fluid quantity for self-preserving puffs and interrupted jets could be handled by correlating the location of the virtual origin as a function of the volume of the injected fluid represented by the number of passage lengths of injected fluid.
-In particular, the virtual origin for puffs was independent of injected fluid volume for injected passage lengths less than 120 but became proportional to the injected fluid volume thereafter, defining a boundary between puff and interrupted-jet behavior.
+The self-preserving properties of round buoyant turbulent starting plumes and starting jets in unstratified environments.
+The experiments involved dye-containing salt water sources injected vertically downward into still fresh water within a windowed tank.
+Time-resolved images of the flows were obtained using a CCD camera.
+Experimental conditions were as follows: source diameters of 3.2 and 6.4 mm, source/ambient density ratios of 1.070 and 1.150, source Reynolds numbers of 4,000–11,000, source Froude numbers of 10–82, volume of source fluid for thermals comprising cylinders having the same cross-sectional areas as the source exit and lengths of 50–382 source diameters, and streamwise flow penetration lengths up to 110 source diameters and 5.05 Morton length scales from the source.
+Near-source flow properties varied significantly with source properties but the flows generally became turbulent and then became self-preserving within 5 and 20–30 source diameters from the source, respectively.
+Within the self-preserving region, both normalized streamwise penetration distances and normalized maximum radial penetration distances as functions of time were in agreement with the scaling relationships for the behavior of self-preserving round buoyant turbulent flows to the following powers: time to the 3/4 power for starting plumes and to the 1/2 power for thermals.
+Finally, the virtual origins of thermals were independent of source fluid volume for the present test conditions.

-Self-Preserving Properties of Unsteady Round Nonbuoyant Turbulent Starting Jets and Puffs in Still Fluids
+Self-Preserving Properties of Unsteady Round Buoyant Turbulent Plumes and Thermals in Still Fluids

 Contributed by the Heat Transfer Division for publication in the JOURNAL OF HEAT TRANSFER.
-Manuscript received by the Heat Transfer Division February 2, 2001; revision received August 3, 2001.
-Associate Editor: H. S. Lee.
+Manuscript received by the Heat Transfer Division August 20, 2002; revision received April 10, 2003.
+Associate Editor: K. S. Ball.

 Download citation file: